achrefjaziri/CracktalConcreteSimulator/README.md

 # Cracktal Simulator code
-This repository provides the code for generating images of concrete surface with cracks.
+This repository provides the code for Cracktal Simulator for generating images of concrete surface with cracks in our paper: https://arxiv.org/abs/2309.09637v1

 The code is based on Blender API.
 Already rendered data can be downloaded from here:
 # Blender python basic scene generation:

 The generate.py script generates concrete PBR materials from a set of albedo, metallic, roughness and normal maps.